 Air Traffic Control Association

 The ATCA Scholarship Fund awards scholarships to outstanding aviation students and children of air traffic controllers.
 ATCA's wonderful candidates, exceptional winners, and generous scholarship partners and donors are the ones who make it happen.

 The American Association of Airport Executives or AAAE, is the largest professional organization for airport employees, delivering results for dedicated individuals like you, who serve as the backbone of the United States airport system.
 Since 1989, the AAAE Foundation has issued over 3,250 scholarship checks totaling more than $5.7 million, making the organization one of the largest supporters of higher education assistance in the aviation industry.
 The AAAE Foundation offers scholarships to support our Accredited Airport Executives (A.A.E.s) and their families, as well as scholarships to support the best and brightest future leaders in our profession.

 American Institute of Aeronautics and Astronautics (AIAA)

 To help support our future aerospace professionals, the AIAA Foundation annually awards financial aid to undergraduate and graduate students in science or engineering programs.
-The AIAA Foundation Undergraduate Scholarships Program offers scholarships to college sophomores, juniors, and seniors each year, and recipients can apply to renew their scholarship annually until they reach graduation.
+In addition, the AIAA Foundation Undergraduate Scholarships Program offers scholarships to college sophomores, juniors, and seniors each year, and recipients can apply to renew their scholarship annually until they reach graduation.

 The College Scholarships Foundation is the non-profit entity behind the scholarships provided here on this site.
-This foundation offers many varieties of funding such as traditional scholarships for minorities and women, while also introducing popular offers such as the First Ever Blogging Scholarship.
+This Foundation offers wide varieties of funding, such as traditional scholarships for minorities and women, while also introducing popular offers such as the First Ever Blogging Scholarship.